 Description of Signals

-Group 1 Track Right (pins 1 & 18) and Track Left (pins 9 & 10) are connected to the vehicle weeks for the incoming power supply.
+Group 1 Track Right (pins 1 & 18) and Track Left (pins 9 & 10) are connected to the vehicle wheels for the incoming power supply.

 Group 2 Motor + (pin 2) is normally connected to the right rail.
-Motor – (pin 11) is normally connected to the left rail.
+Motor – (pin 11) is normally connected to the left rail when no decoder is present.

 Group 3 These outputs are open collector/drain switched against ground on the decoder side.
 The voltage for the load comes from the Track voltage at V+ (pins 6 & 15).
 In the case where there are taillights connected separate from the headlights, the taillights in the forward direction (cab 1) are connected to AUX1 (pin 3) and the taillights in the reverse direction (cab 2) are connected to AUX2 (pin 12).
 Maximum load capacity is 100 mA per output.

 Group 4 Outputs are defined as TTL/LVTTL logic-level according to Table 2 below.
 Maximum load 0.5 mA.
 If Train Bus is supported, the decoder must include a 470Ω series resistor on AUX3/TBCLK (pin 4) and AUX4/TBDAT (pin 13), and must have a 15KΩ (or greater) pull-up on TBDAT (pin 13) before the 470Ω series resistor.
+During startup, these decoder outputs may be briefly undefined.
+If this brief undefined state is critical to the system board operation, then precautions should be implemented on the system board.
 (AUX5/AUX6 NEXT18 only)

-Group 5 The impedance of the speaker is determined by the manufacturer of the decoder and must be documented.
+Group 5 The impedance of the speaker is 4Ω - 8Ω and must be documented by the decoder manufacturer.
 (NEXT18-S only)

 If a voltage V+ is independently generated on the vehicle system board, it must not be connected to V+ (pins 6 & 15) of this interface.